 - Other Factors: Other factors, such as language barriers, age of applicant, and situation with dependents, are taken into account when deciding whether to take your case.

-You can find a complete list of our eligibility requirements in English and Spanish at the following link:
+You can find the complete list of our eligibility requirements in English and Spanish at the following links:

 If you have an immigration question and believe you meet these criteria, please contact the closest office listed below.